Cliffs of Uluwatu in Bali Indonesia

 The swim up bar and beautiful lounge chairs at Jepun Sari in Bingin

-We opted to split our stay in Uluwatu across 2 hotels in Bingin, and while these hotels do not have direct beach access they did have delightful sundrenched pools and were fairly close to the stairs down to Bingin Beach.
+We’ve stayed at several hotels in Uluwatu, mostly in Bingin, and while these hotels do not have direct beach access they did have delightful sundrenched pools and were fairly close to the stairs down to Bingin Beach.

 The Jepun Sari Uluwatu is a stunning new boutique property located about a 5-10 minute drive from the main “downtown” area of Uluwatu or a 5 minute drive from Cashew Tree.
 As it only has a small number of rooms it is incredibly quiet and peaceful, and its rooms are spacious and comfortable.